aws/aws-sam-cli-app-templates/nodejs22.x/hello-durable-ts/{{cookiecutter.project_name}}/README.md

 Unit tests are written using the [`@aws/durable-execution-sdk-js-testing`](https://github.com/aws/aws-durable-execution-sdk-js) library.
 The testing library allows you to simulate running your execution locally while mocking any dependencies.

+Tests are located in `hello-world/tests/unit/app.test.ts` and demonstrate:
+- Testing durable function execution with the `LocalDurableTestRunner`
+- Verifying function results and response structure
+- Asserting on durable execution operations using `OperationType` and `OperationStatus`

 ```bash
 {{ cookiecutter.project_name }}$ cd hello-world
 hello-world$ npm install